YekaterinaBindyuk/frontend-challenge-DQC/README.md

 2. FEATURE: Aggregate all opinion scale questions to get an overall happiness score and display this prominently (see designs).

-3. FEAUTRE: Show all free text responses in a table.
+3. FEATURE: Show all free text responses in a table.
 These should be grouped by their questions with collapsable headers (see designs).